 Federal Bureau of Investigation (FBI)—Running background checks with the Hawaii Criminal Justice Data Center yields only Hawaii criminal records.
 To obtain criminal records from other states, a national history criminal check will need to be performed.8

-How To Look Up Honolulu County Public Court Records & Documents
+How To Search Honolulu County Public Court Records & Documents

 Court records of all sorts are part of Honolulu County public records; they can be acquired by contacting the OʻAHU First Circuit Court, which comprises several types of courts handling criminal, civil, traffic and juvenile cases.